MattGson/SwiftWebRTC/README.md

 Run an instance of the [Signalite](https://github.com/Mattattack/Signalite) server

 See the example [viewController]() for setting up and managing a connection.
-Remeber to change the URL to the location where the server is running.
+Remember to change the URL to the location where the server is running.